ShellRuner/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ***Task3 :3.I do not fear computers.I fear lack of them Write a function that prints a string,followed by a new line ,to stdout.Prototype: void _puts(char *str);

+***Task4 :4.I can only go one way .I've not got a reverse gear
+    Write a function that prints a string ,in reverse ,followed by a new line.
+Prototype: void print_rev(char *s);